7 Tips To Help You Deal With Getting Laid Off

 6. Keep The Momentum Going

 Looking for a job requires a lot of time and effort.
 You need to have a lot of activity going, so don't get discouraged if you only get one interview for every ten applications sent.
-Make sure you tailor your resume to specific jobs to maximize your chances of getting hired, but also remember most employers are looking for candidates who are a very close match to the requirements.
-Don't lose focus – it can take a few months to find the right opportunity.
+Make sure you tailor your resume to specific jobs to maximize your chances of getting hired, but also remember most employers are looking for candidates who are a very close match to the job requirements.
+Don't lose focus—it can take a few months to find the right opportunity.
 Don't stop your job search activities, even if you're in advanced interviewing stages with one company.
-You can do a great interview and still not get the job for whatever reason, and then you're back to square one, which can crush your confidence.
+You can have a great interview and still not get the job for whatever reason, and then you're back to square one, which can crush your confidence.